 Dr. Bequer is a leader in using this technology.
-He has performed well over 1,000 balloon sinoplasties over seven years and is a consultant to Johnson & Johnson, the healthcare leader that manufactures top sinuplasty equipment.
+He has performed well over 1,000 balloon sinuplasties over a span of seven years and is a consultant to Johnson & Johnson, the healthcare leader that manufactures top sinuplasty equipment.

 “Ninety percent of patients experience relief with this procedure,” says Dr. Bequer.
 “Of the ten percent who don’t respond the first time, 90 percent of those people are helped by a subsequent procedure.
 The results are very gratifying to see.”

 - Local anesthesia

 - Similar success rate to open sinus surgery

 - Lasting results

 The procedure, also called a sinoplasty, usually results in less swelling, bruising, bleeding and infection risk than in open surgery.
 In many cases, patients can go back to work right after the procedure.

 How Does Balloon Sinuplasty Work?

 The procedure opens and drains blocked breathing passageways.
 This allows most patients to breathe more freely than they have been able to in years.
 The procedure itself involves numbing the area with an anesthetic-soaked sponge, inserting a special expander attached to a thin catheter into the nostril, inflating and then contracting the balloon and finally retracting it out of the nose.
 The actual procedure itself takes only ten to fifteen minutes.
 In many cases, nasal packing is not needed afterward.

 Is Sinuplasty Right for You?